queuecoin/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: An Introduction to Bitcoin and Cryptocurrency
 ---

 There is tremendous interest in the cryptocurrency space right now and equal parts confusion, uncertainty and doubt.
 Bitcoin, cryptocurrencies, blockchain, ICOs.
 What do these even mean?
-The natural response to these foreign concepts is usually skepticism and rejection, but beneath the jargon lies a powerful new technology revamping our financial system. (shown below).
+The natural response to these foreign concepts is usually skepticism and rejection, but beneath the jargon lies a powerful new technology revamping our financial system.

 ![btc](https://raw.github.com/queuecoin/queuecoin.github.io/master/images/btc.jpeg)